LowellMetcalfe/MOD003263-Software-Engineering/README.md

-# MOD003263-Software-Engineering
+# Software-Engineering
-#Repo for our Software Engineering assignment.
+This is the repo for my group's Software Engineering module, we used agile methodology and developed a system for a GP front desk over 2 semesters.

+Group memmbers:
-Ryan, Ikram, Ash, Lowell
+Lowell
+Ryan
+Ikram
+Ashvinder